Blu3wolf/BMS-Docs/Acronyms.md

 TGP | Targeting Pod | Sniper, Litening etc.
 TGT | Target |
 TIR | TrackIR | A cheap and nasty headtracker (AKA the best on the market).
 Get EDTracker instead.
+TISL | Target Identification Set Laser | HUD symbol used with LGBs.
+TLL | Target Locator Lines | TGP A-A mode lines that point to a target out of HUD View.
 TMS | Target Management Switch | A 4 way switch on the SSC.
 Context sensitive, used for a wide variety of tasks in the avionics suite.
 Essential.
 TO | Take Off |
 TOF | Time of Flight |